act-gallery/simple-crud-service/README.md

     public String url;

+    public int likes;

 }
 ```

-The data structure is simple, we have defined an `id` field, and `name`, `url` to keep track a bookmark.
+The data structure is simple, we have defined an `id` field, and `name`, `url`, `likes` to keep track a bookmark.

-The class implements `SimpleBean`, which allows we defined public fields instead of private field plus getter/setter, because ActFramework will enhance the class by generating getter/setter for the public fields defined in a `SimpleBean` typed class.
+The class implements `SimpleBean`, which allows we defined public fields instead of private field plus getter/setter,
+because ActFramework will enhance the class by generating getter/setter for the public fields defined in a `SimpleBean`
+typed class.
 It will also make sure a default constructor is defined in the class.

 ### The service class